Uvod

-The Uvod (У́водь) is a river in Ivanovo and Vladimir Oblasts in Russia, a left tributary of the Klyazma (Volga's basin).
+The Uvod (У́водь) is a river in Ivanovo and Vladimir Oblasts in Russia, a left tributary of the Klyazma (Volga's basin through the Oka).
 It has a length of 185 km, and the area of its drainage basin is 3,770 km^{2}.
 The Uvod freezes up in November and breaks up in April.
 The towns of Ivanovo and Kokhma are located on the Uvod.

-The main tributaries are Ukhtokhma and Vyasma.
+The main tributaries are the Ukhtokhma and Vyasma.